ingonyama-zk/icicle/wrappers/golang/README.md

 ## How do Golang bindings work?

-The libraries produced from the CUDA code compilation are used to bind Golang to ICICLE's CUDA code.
+The libraries produced from the code compilation are used to bind Golang to ICICLE's code.

-1. These libraries (named `libingo_curve_<curve>.a` and `libingo_field_<curve>.a`) can be imported in your Go project to leverage the GPU accelerated functionalities provided by ICICLE.
+1. These libraries (named `libicicle_curve_<curve>.so` and `libicicle_field_<field>.so`) can be imported in your Go project to leverage the accelerated functionalities provided by ICICLE.

 2. In your Go project, you can use `cgo` to link these libraries.
 Here's a basic example on how you can use `cgo` to link these libraries: